gamemanual0/gm0/source/docs/robot-design/drivetrains/cad-tutorials.rst

 their hands, pockets don't need to be cut all the way.

-:term:`Waterjet cutters <Waterjet cutter>` and :term:`laser cutters <laser cutter>` are only able to cut material all the way through, but routers and mills are able to make surface pockets.
+:term:`Waterjet cutters <Waterjet cutter>` and :term:`laser cutters <Laser cutter>` are only able to cut material all the way through, but routers and mills are able to make surface pockets.
 These pockets don’t go all the way through the material and are multitudes more rigid than thru pocketing.